How do you improve a high stakes tool when getting user feedback means taking time away from patients?

-Because the stakes are high for a tool like this one, we needed to be sure that we were creating the most user-friendly design possible.
-To that end, we sat down with several physicians across multiple disciplines to hear more about what wasn’t working, and what kind of features would make their jobs easier.
+We left all assumptions at the door and went straight to the people who would be using the tool.
+We sat down with several physicians across multiple disciplines to hear more about what wasn’t working, and what kind of features would make their jobs easier.
 It was clear from their feedback that RadPath needed to be responsive, customizable by specialty, and simpler, with a better user interface, and way less scrolling.

-We worked hard to improve the existing tool, but we also wanted to make sure that different specialties could each have their own version.
+One aspect of success was ensuring that different specialties could each have their own version.
 When we handed over the code for the updated tool, we made it possible for the hospital’s in-house developer to tailor different interfaces to meet the needs of different kinds of doctors.
-We also made sure that RadPath is responsive so that a doctor walking down a hallway could check in on a pathology report just as easily as a physician sitting at a desktop.

 Because we were able to live test the tool, we were able to deliver the updated RadPath tool extremely quickly, and the handoff process between us and their in-house developer was simple.
 Now, UCLA can spin out as many discipline-specific versions of RadPath as it needs.